 This copycat Costco chicken bake recipe means now you don’t have to take a trip to Costco to enjoy their signature food court cult classic.
 A stromboli crust wraps around chicken, cheese and creamy dressing giving you a portable savory turnover perfect for lunch or dinner.
 Make them today!

 A homemade version of Kentucky Fried Chicken’s Famous Bowls, these copycat KFC Famous Bowls are a winner.
 Crispy chicken and sweet corn sits on top of creamy mashed potatoes.
-It’s a bowl of comfort food with that classic KFC taste without ever having to leave your house.
+Finished off with a hearty drizzle of rich brown gravy, and shredded cheeses- it’s a hearty bowl full of comfort food with that classic KFC taste without ever having to leave your house.

 A tried and true creamy, cheesy pasta dish is a cornerstone of any home-cook’s kitchen.
 This Copy Cat Stouffers Macaroni & Cheese recipe is one you want to keep on hand.
 It’s easy & delicious, making it perfect for almost any occasion.

 A fluffy whipped cream filling sandwiched between two soft yellow cakes and covered in a luscious layer of white chocolate.
 This Copy Cat Hostess Zebra Cake is topped off with a chocolate drizzle before being sliced and served.
 This cake is a fun, delicious homage to one of your favorite childhood treats and an easy way to usher it in for a new generation.

 This version of Homemade Spaghetti O’s is always a hit with the entire family.
 Pasta rings coated with a sweet homemade sauce, the kids will never guess it didn’t come from a can.